SumoLogic/sumologic-documentation/docs/cse/match-lists-suppressed-lists/standard-match-lists.md

 The following Cloud SIEM rules refer to this Match List:

 * Lateral Movement Using the Windows Hidden Admin Share
+* Outlier in Data Outbound Per Day by Admin or Sensitive Device
+* Outlier in Data Outbound Per Hour by Admin or Sensitive Device

 ### Alibaba_admin_ips